Golf guide to the Highlands and Aberdeenshire

 In the same mold as Kingsbarns near St Andrews, Castle Stuart is a modern classic.
 Designed by Gil Hanse, this brilliant layout opened for play in 2009 to rave reviews.
-And rightly so.
 It offers stunning views across the Moray Firth towards the Kessock Bridge and provides a varied and enjoyable mix of holes.
-It subsequently hosted three Scottish Opens in 2011, 2012 and 2013 – showcasing the qualities of this entertaining and highly playable course.
+It subsequently hosted three Scottish Opens in 2011, 2012 and 2013, showcasing the qualities of this entertaining and highly playable course.
 It has something for everyone.
 Effectively combining modern design philosophies with the tradition of links golf, Castle Stuart is a must-visit layout for anyone in the Highlands.
 Better than Kingsbarns?
 Quite possibly.

 Despite the tremendous courses that have already been mentioned, the highlight remains Royal Dornoch.
-It is (for many) the definitive Scottish links course.
+It is, for many, the definitive Scottish links course.
 With the legendary architect Donald Ross having grown up in the area and been influenced by the Championship Course, many lovers of Pinehurst in North Carolina often view travelling to Dornoch as something of a pilgrimage.
 For any golfer – it is a special place to visit.

 Frequently ranked among the world’s finest courses, it is about as quintessential a links experience that you will find anywhere outside of St Andrews.
 Rugged, natural and isolated, there is a purity to Dornoch that has charmed so many visiting golfers from afar.

 While the Championship Course at Dornoch garners all the headlines, there is something wonderful nearby to be discovered.
-If there was ever a course befitting the label of “Hidden Gem” then it truly is Brora.
+If there was ever a course befitting the label of 'Hidden Gem' then it truly is Brora Golf Club.
 Situated very close to Dornoch, about 20 miles north, this James Braid classic needs to be experienced by as many golfers as possible.